thingsboard/thingsboard.github.io/docs/paas/getting-started-guides/helloworld.md

         title: 'Click "Yes".
 You can always change the owner back to the tenant;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-4-pe.png
         title: 'Your device list should be empty now.
 This is because it displays the devices of the tenant.
-Toggle the "Include custom entities" slider to see your customers devices in the general list of devices.
-Or navigate to the customer hierarchy to see your device;'
+Toggle the "Include custom entities" slider to see your customers devices in the general list of devices;'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-5-pe.png
+        title: 'Navigate to the customer to see your device.
+Click "Manage customer devices" icon for "My New Customer";'
+    5:
+        image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-6-pe.png
-        title: 'Your device is now in the Customer device groups "All".'
+        title: 'Your device is now in the customer device groups "All".'

 step73:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-71-share-the-dashboard-3-pe.png
-        title: 'Open "Dashboard" page, go to the "Groups" tab and click the "Share" icon;'
+        title: 'Open "Dashboard" page, go to the "Groups" tab and click the "Share" icon for the "All" dashboard group;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-71-share-the-dashboard-4-pe.png
-        title: 'Select the customer and click "Share".'
+        title: 'Select the customer and specify permission - "Read".
+Click "Share".'

 step74:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-1-pe.png
-        title: 'Go to "Customers" page, navigate to "Hierarchy" tab, select "Customer Users" and click "Add User" icon;'
+        title: 'Go to "Customers" page, then click "Manage customer users" icon;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-2-pe.png
-        title: 'Specify email, first and last name.
-Click "Add";'
+        title: 'Navigate to the "Group" tab and select "Customer Users" group;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-3-pe.png
-        title: 'Copy the activation link and save it to a safe place.
-Then click "OK";'
+        title: 'Click "plus" icon in the upper right corner to add a new user;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-4-pe.png
-        title: 'Click on the user name to open user details.
-Toggle edit mode;'
+        title: 'Specify email, first and last name.
+Click "Add";'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-5-pe.png
+        title: 'Copy the activation link and save it to a safe place.
+Then click "OK";'
+    5:
+        image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-6-pe.png
+        title: 'Click on the created user to open details.
+Click "pencil" icon to enter edit mode;'
+    6:
+        image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-7-pe.png
-        title: 'Optionally, select the default dashboard and enable "Always fullscreen" mode.
+        title: 'Select the default dashboard and enable "Always fullscreen" mode.
 Apply changes.'

 step75:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-7-5-activate-customer-user-1-pe.png
-        title: 'Use activation link to set the password.
-Click "Create Password".
+        title: 'To set the password, paste the previously copied link into a new browser tab and press Enter.
+Come up with and enter a password twice, then press "Create Password".
 You will automatically login as a customer user;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-7-5-activate-customer-user-2-pe.png
         title: 'You have logged in as a Customer User.
 You may browse the data and acknowledge/clear alarms.'